znlstar/containerfs/CONTRIBUTING.md

 ## Reporting bugs and creating issues

 Reporting bugs is one of the best ways to contribute.
-However, a good bug report has some very specific qualities, so please read over our short document on [reporting bugs](https://github.com/coreos/etcd/blob/master/Documentation/reporting_bugs.md) before submitting a bug report.
-This document might contain links to known issues, another good reason to take a look there before reporting a bug.

 ## Contribution flow